gclembo/kaggle-titanic-predictions/README.md

 This Kaggle competition involves training a model to predict if someone on the titanic will survive or not.
 My code can be seen in this repository.
-I do a little data cleaning and manipulation before fitting a random forest classifier.
-I split my data for training and validation to find a good number of estimators and max depth for my final random forest classifier model.
-I then fit my final model on all my training data and make predictions on the provided testing data.
-I then submit my predictions into the competition.
+In this project I engineer new features and look at the mutual information and correlation to determine which feature are effective.
+I then create a preprocessor pipeline for imputing and encoding te numeric and categorical features.
+I then created a Random Forest Classifier and Gradient Boosting Classifier and validate the models using k-fold cross validation.
+Finally I train all my training data on my Gradient Boosting Classifier and submit predictions for the Titanic
+Machine Learning competition on Kaggle which can be found at https://www.kaggle.com/competitions/titanic.